martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   certificate's subject, encoded in a certificate's subject field (see
   {{PKIX, Section 4.1.2.6}}).

+Security-related terms used in this document, but not defined here or in
-Most security-related terms in this document are to be understood in the sense defined in {{SECTERMS}}; such terms include, but are not limited to, "attack", "authentication", "authorization", "certification authority", "certification path", "certificate", "credential", "identity", "self-signed certificate", "trust", "trust anchor", "trust chain", "validate", and "verify".
+{{PKIX}} should be understood in the the sense defined in {{SECTERMS}}.
+Such terms include "attack", "authentication", "identity", "trust", "validate", and "verify".

 {::boilerplate bcp14-tagged}